tomas-fer/MetaCentrum/README.md

 * application to MetaCentrum (and setting access from Windows)
 * running VM in MetaCloud
 * access to MetaCentrum disks from VM

+* prepare working VM (CentOS 7) for HybPiper and FastPlast

 MetaCentrum wiki